aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getRowFields() {#getRowFields--}

+<b>@deprecated.</b> Please use the 'rowFields' property instead.
 Returns a PivotFields object that are currently shown as row fields.

 ```javascript
 getRowFields() : PivotFieldCollection;